sagemath/sage/src/doc/en/developer/git_trac.rst

     [alice@laptop sage]$ git commit
     [alice@laptop sage]$ git trac push

-The trac ticket now has "Branch:" set to ``u/alice/a_and_b_ticket``.
+The github issue now has "Branch:" set to ``u/alice/a_and_b_ticket``.
 Bob downloads the branch and works some more on it::